trivago/parallel-webpack/README.md

 ## Node.js API

-Just like webpack, you can also use `parallel-webpack` as an API from node.js (You can specify any other option used in [worker-farm](https://www.npmjs.com/package/worker-farm)):
+Just like webpack, you can also use `parallel-webpack` as an API from node.js (For 2.x : you can specify any other option used in [worker-farm](https://www.npmjs.com/package/worker-farm)):
+(For 3.x : you can specify any other option used in [jest-worker](https://www.npmjs.com/package/jest-worker)):

 ```javascript
 var run = require('parallel-webpack').run,